Plans, coordinates and develops methodologies related to the actuarial analysis of Medical Costs for the Alliance, with duties including but not

 Actuaries typically do the following:

 Most actuarial work is done with computers.
 Actuaries use database software to compile information.
-They use advanced statistics and modeling software to forecast the cost and probability of an event.
+They use advanced statistics and modeling software to forecast the probability of an event occurring, the potential costs of the event if it does occur, and whether the insurance company has enough money to pay future claims.

 Actuaries typically work on teams that often include managers and professionals in other fields, such as accounting, underwriting, and finance.
 For example, some actuaries work with accountants and financial analysts to set the price for security offerings or with market research analysts to forecast demand for new products.